ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-apps-part1-overview.md

 * [Page builder custom field (SitecoreAI/XMC)](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#page-builder-custom-field): The app is triggered by a custom field in Page Builder, popping up in a modal to provide specialized data or controls.
 * [Dashboard widget](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#dashboard-widget): The app can be added to an SitecoreAI / XM Cloud dashboard to display metrics or insights across the site.

-**Custom Implementation:** You can add any backend or frontend logic as per your needs—whether it’s calling external APIs, running workflows, or adding AI features.
+**3. Custom Implementation:** You can add any backend or frontend logic as per your needs—whether it’s calling external APIs, running workflows, or adding AI features.

-**Sitecore Marketplace SDK support:** Sitecore is officially offering SDK to build custom sitecore marketplace apps.
+**4. Sitecore Marketplace SDK support:** Sitecore is officially offering SDK to build custom sitecore marketplace apps.
 You can refer the [official documentation](https://doc.sitecore.com/mp/en/developers/sdk/latest/sitecore-marketplace-sdk/sitecore-marketplace-sdk-for-javascript.html#development-tasks-with-the-marketplace-sdk), this provides an overview of the SDK, its modules, and how developers can start using it.
 Here is the [repository link](https://github.com/Sitecore/marketplace-sdk/blob/main/docs/README.md) for the reference.

 A quick overview of the key modules in the Sitecore Marketplace SDK — what they are and how they work.